romene/Naturaily-netlify/_career/ruby-on-rails-developer.md

 type: programming
 salary: '6000'
 responsibilities:
-  - Programming web apps backend
+  - '"Programming web apps backend"'
-  - Designing apps architecture.
+  - '"Designing apps architecture"'
 requirements:
   - '- Have at least 1y (more is a big +) experience with Ruby and Ruby on Rails'
   - Acquainted yourself with RDBMSes (PostgreSQL mostly) and noSQLs